U.S. Stocks Down Following Disappointing Earnings Results

 The pullback "could be a good opportunity for people who don't own Wal-Mart," said Mr. Stoeckle.

-Shares of Cisco Systems shed 4% after the company said revenue fell last quarter.
+Shares of Cisco shed 4.3% after the company said revenue fell last quarter.

-NetApp fell nearly 6% after the company issued sales guidance that fell on the low end of analyst projections even though it beat quarterly earnings expectations.
+NetApp fell roughly 6% after the company issued sales guidance that fell on the low end of analyst projections, even though it beat quarterly earnings expectations.

-When shares fall after companies beat expectations, that could suggest some pockets of the market have reached a peak, some investors said.
+When shares fall after companies top projections, that could suggest some pockets of the market have reached a peak, some investors said.

 "When good news isn't rewarded, that tends to give you pause," said Michael Scanlon, a portfolio manager at Manulife Asset Management.